infinum/qa-handbook/Tools/Using Newman.md

 - Run `newman run ${COLLECTION_URL} --environment ${ENVIRONMENT_URL} --env-var ${ACCESS_TOKEN_ENV_VAR}`

 ### Sending reports to Slack

 You can also easily send test reports with Slack by simply modifying the aforementioned command:

 - `newman run ${COLLECTION_URL} --environment ${ENVIRONMENT_URL} -r cli,slack --reporter-slack-channel '#your-channel' --reporter-slack-webhook-url '${SLACK_WEBHOOK_URL}' --reporter-slack-title='Test report title'`

+## Usage as a JS lib

+You can also use Newman as a fully fledged Node.js lib, but we won't go into detail on that particular topic.

+Find more info on the [npmjs page](https://www.npmjs.com/package/newman#using-newman-as-a-library).

 ## Docs